stefanolocci/Character-Role-Narrative-Framework-LLMs/README.md

 ## LICENSE

-The content of this repository is licensed under the [MIT License](LICENSE) unless otherwise noted.

 The `tweet_dataset` included in this repository is released under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

 This means you are free to: